|

 Artificial Intelligence and Machine Learning

 With the emergence of artificial intelligence, mathematics has gained importance in the field of robotics.
 Techniques like machine learning rely on statistical and algorithmic models that allow robots to learn from their environment.
-These models, often based on concepts of probabilities and optimization, facilitate autonomous decision-making by robots.
+These models, often based on concepts of probability and optimization, facilitate autonomous decision-making by robots.

 Practical Applications and Future Developments